 As the spleen is responsible for transporting the nutrients, blood and fluids to the lungs, the pushing action of the qi is greatly important.
-When the spleen qi cannot properly ascend to the heart and lungs, issues concerning flow blockage may arise.
-The spleen qi is also responsible for the descending action of the digestive system.
+When it cannot properly ascend to the heart and lungs, issues concerning flow blockage may arise.
+It is also responsible for the descending action of the digestive system.
 The descending process allows for the spleen qi to excrete the undigested food out of the body.
 Similar to how the ascending action is important, the descending action is just as important and complements the ascending process to achieve a well-functioning digestive system.

-Another reason behind the importance of the spleen qi is its ability to regulate the blood within the blood vessels.
+Another reason behind the importance of it is its ability to regulate the blood within the blood vessels.
 A weak spleen qi causes the person to be more susceptible to bruises, blood in the stools and urine, and other bleeding problems.